Abandoned & Little-Known Airfields:

 The 1989 TX Airport Directory (courtesy of David Brooks)

-Ten small buildings were clustered around the northwest side of the field,
+Ten small buildings were clustered around the northwest side of the field, with another 3 small buildings on the east side of the field.

 The manager was listed as Jim Warnock.

-it is not apparent if the original Bay City Airport was still in use, or had been closed already,
+In the 1995 USGS aerial photo, it is not apparent if the 2nd location of Bay City Airport was still in use,

-as the field was still completely intact.
+or had been closed already, as the field was still completely intact.

 and several hangars were clustered around the northwest corner of the field.